tock/tock/doc/courses/rustconf/environment.md

 - Get a high-level overview of how Tock works.
 - Learn how to compile and flash the kernel onto a Hail board.

-## 1. Presentation: Tock's goals, architecture and components (10 min)
+## 1. Presentation: Tock's goals, architecture and components

 The key contribution of Tock is that it uses Rust's borrow checker as a language sandbox for isolation and a cooperative scheduling model for